8692

 This fine geringsing cloth is part of a group of the most interesting geringsing cloths from Bali – those that include mirror-like arranged groups of human figures arranged around a central star motif.
 The figures here are shown with the bodies in three-quarter frontal position with their heads in profile, similar to the wayang kulit shadow puppets.
 Approximately 22 male and female seated figures are shown on this textile which has been made from stitching two lengths together.
 Such geringsing wayang kebo cloths were considered especially magical and powerful, and were worn as festive shoulder, breast or waist cloths.
 They were a status symbol, among geringsing cloths.

-Geringsing cloth is the much fabled cloth from one particular village in Bali – the village of Tenganan Pegeringsingan in north-east Bali, which is noteworthy not only for this rare cloth but for its unusual customs which set it apart from other Balinese villages and communities.
+Geringsing cloth is the much fabled cloth from one particular village in Bali – the village of Tenganan Pegeringsingan in south-east Bali, which is noteworthy not only for this rare cloth but for its unusual customs which set it apart from other Balinese villages and communities.
 Geringing is regarded as a sacred cloth, not just in Tenganan, but across Bali, and was widely ascribed supernatural properties, particularly in assisting with healing and even with exorcism (Guy, 2009, p.
 96).
 The wearing of geringsing cloth both implied the wearer’s ritual purity and helped to preserve it.

 The production of geringsing – much of it based on patola as is the case with the cloth here – became a speciality of the villages of Tenganan Pegeringsingan.